-All electrical installations must be either performed by or supervised by a licensed electrician.
+All electrical installations must be either performed by or supervised by an electrician licensed by the ND State Electrical Board.
 Perform all work to meet the requirements of the National Electrical Code, the North Dakota State Electrical Board, the local utility company, and the ordinances established by the local municipality.

-Provide and bear all costs for the electrical service necessary to operate and maintain the lighting system until the system is accepted as specified in Section 770.04 P.2, "Acceptance".
+When installing lighting on a new meter, provide and bear all costs for the electrical service necessary to operate the lighting system until it is accepted as specified in Section 770.04 N.2, "Acceptance".